jasonmccreary/blog-posts/2009-10-21-last_ie6_hack.md

 This means I will not allow IE6 to factor into decisions.
 In addition, I will no longer develop additional styles or code to support IE6.

-## What&rsquo;s the big deal?
+## What's the big deal?

 The web is a constantly evolving landscape and IE6 is old.
 It arguably should have died naturally by now.
-I won&rsquo;t go into the fact that IE6 is poorly developed browser that didn&rsquo;t even support web standards of its day, much less present day.
+I won't go into the fact that IE6 is poorly developed browser that didn't even support web standards of its day, much less present day.
 Simply put, supporting IE6 is a ridiculous waste of time.
 I admittedly have a low tolerance for such things.
 In addition, it hinders the overall design and development of a website.

 ## What about Bob?
 (IE6 Users)